 Veterinarians that are able to blog can give a unique insight into the profession.
 From students in vet school to practicing professionals, the following bloggers cover pretty much all aspects of the veterinary life.

 This list is not meant to be a ranking, but rather a single place where one can find a complete list of active and high quality veterinary bloggers.
 My intent is to continually maintain this list.
+If you know of any other veterinarian bloggers that should be included, please recommend them in the comments!
+We’ll summarize their blog and add them to this list.

 Dr. Andy Mathis is a veterinarian who has been blogging about animals since May 2005.
 He writes a lot about the numerous pets that he shelters, as well as his experience in treating animals in his medical practice, Granite Hills Animal Care.
 For readers who want easier access to his practice, they can download the application under the same name on iTunes.
-Besides blogging, he also publishes a monthly magazine --also on iTunes-- called Shelter Pet Magazine, which is dedicated to finding homes for homeless pets and increasing public awareness about shelter and rescue pets.
+Besides blogging, he also publishes a monthly magazine –also on iTunes– called Shelter Pet Magazine, which is dedicated to finding homes for homeless pets and increasing public awareness about shelter and rescue pets.
 The doctor enjoys painting on his spare time and is a proud member of Georgia Watercolor Society.

 Dr. Andy Roark is a practicing veterinarian, acclaimed author, speaker, and consultant.
 His website, www.drandyroark.com, is a platform where he gathers all of his works in an easily accessible format.
 As a veterinarian, he currently practices at Cleveland Park Animal Hospital in Greenville, South Carolina.
 When he is not practicing, he regularly writes for DVM360, Vetstreet.com, and Veterinary Team Brief.
 He often gives speaking engagements to fellow veterinarians, managers, and other professionals involved in the veterinary industry.
 The doctor also owns a consulting firm helping veterinary companies and non-profit organizations to break into the veterinary market.
 Dr. Roark was recently named, as one of the 25 veterinarians to watch in 2013.